Have a laptop with 8GB of RAM and want to run AI locally?

 - ✔️ Q4_K_S (4-bit, K-quant small): slightly smaller than Q4_K_M, slightly lower quality.

-The suffix "K" denotes newer quantization methods (K-quant), which more intelligently
+The "K" suffix signifies newer quantization methods (K-quant), which more intelligently

-distribute precision among model layers.
+distribute precision across model layers.
 K-quant tags are always better than

 | Model |